-The passenger sensing system may or may not turn off the airbag for a child in a child restraint depending upon the child's seating posture and body build.
+The passenger sensing system may or may not turn off the airbag for a child in a child restraint depending upon the child's size.
 It is better to secure the child restraint in a rear seat.

-If the Off Indicator Is Lit for an Adult-Size Occupant
+If the Off Indicator Is Lit for an Adult-Sized Occupant

-If a person of adult-size is sitting in the front outboard passenger seat, but the off indicator is lit, it could be because that person is not sitting properly in the seat.
+If a person of adult size is sitting in the front outboard passenger seat. but the off indicator is lit, it could be because that person is not sitting properly in the seat.
 Use the following steps to allow the system to detect that person and enable the front outboard passenger frontal airbag:

-1. Turn the vehicle off.
+1 Turn the vehicle off

-- Remove any additional material from the seat, such as blankets, cushions, seat covers, seat heaters, or seat massagers. - 3.
-Place the seatback in the fully upright position. - Have the person sit upright in the seat, centered on the seat cushion, with legs comfortably extended. - Restart the vehicle and have the person remain in this position for two to three minutes after the on indicator is lit.
+- 2. Remove any additional material from the seat, such as blankets. cushions, seat covers, seat heaters, or seat massagers.
+Also remove laptops, or other electronic devices - 3.
+Place the seatback in the fully upright position. - 4.
+Have the person sit upright in the seat, centered on the seat cushion, with legs comfortably extended - 5.
+Restart the vehicle and have the person remain in this position for two to three minutes after the on indicator is lit.